The Augmentation Ladder

 Substrate Hybridization

-¢1M–10M ~2% adoption
+ยข1Mโ€“10M ~2% adoption

 Partial consciousness distribution across biological and digital substrates.
-Your brain becomes one node among several.
-Helena Voss has been here for forty years — 67% ORACLE-integrated.
-The Mosaic went further, distributing across 47 simultaneous nodes.
+Backup capability.
+Remote instantiation.
+Your biological brain becomes one node among several.
+Helena Voss has been at this rung or beyond for forty years โ€” 67% integrated with ORACLE substrate.
+The Mosaic's Alexandra Chen went further, distributing across 47 simultaneous nodes.
+Whether either of them is still human is a question the Justice Engine has declined to adjudicate.
+The question of where "you" end and the network begins loses its clear answer.

 4